 I’m sure you are curious how this all started well here we go:

 Mayra Perdomo used what was suppose to be the down payment for her house to fund this project because she felt a calling to do this.
 She knew she would need more funding to bring this project to fruition and she wanted to do more than just the film, she wanted to give back to these communities so she started a 501(c)3 non profit under the basis of education and charity.
-She trademarked the name of the film and applied for non profit status.
+She trademarked the name of the film and is in the process of applying for non profit status.
 Below is the letter she sends out to request interviews which outlines the questions being asked and the future goals!

-My name is Mayra Perdomo and I am filming a documentary called The Indigenous Documentary and I will be traveling to 13+ countries beginning with Peru, Columbia, Mexico, Guatemala, South Africa, Croatia, Norway, Sweden, Philippines, Vietnam, Japan, Thailand, Indonesia and including America, to interview indigenous people.
-I am self funded so far, I used what was suppose to be the down payment for my house to fund this journey because I feel like this is my calling and this is what I’ve been led to do.
-I am a healer and I would like to meet and learn from other healers, however as a knowledge seeker I have a few other questions.
+My name is Mayra Perdomo and I am filming a documentary called The Indigenous Documentary and I will be traveling to 13+ countries beginning with Peru (which I have completed), Mexico, Guatemala, Various countries in Africa, Croatia, Norway, Sweden, Philippines, Samoa, Tonga, Vietnam, Japan, Thailand, Indonesia and including various parts of America, to interview indigenous communities to learn the old ways.
+I am self-funded so far, I used what was supposed to be the down payment for my house to fund this journey because I feel like this is my calling and this is what I’ve been led to do.
+I am a healer and I would like to meet and learn from other healers, however as a knowledge seeker, I have a few other questions.

 The questions are more of a conversation between myself and the other person.
-I have three cameras (2 phones and one DSLR running at the same time, that way in case one falters I have a backup.)
+I use three video cameras and one DSLR for photographs, that way in case one falters I have a backup.

 The interviewee has every right to decline answering any of the questions or any part of the question.
 We only want them to be comfortable and to speak about the subjects that they’re willing to talk about.
 If you do not prefer the question-answer dynamic you can just freely touch upon the categories below as you wish.
 If you prefer a more guided experience the questions are below: